-Prerequisites: CSE 122 or IT 122 with a grade of C or higher

-Introduction to supercomputers and massively-parallel machine architecture, models of parallel computation, parallel algorithms, synchronization, parallel languages, data and functional parallelism, parallel performance analysis, popular interfaces, and parallel debugging.
+Prerequisites: IT 122 with a grade of C or higher Introduction to supercomputers and massively-parallel machine architecture, models of parallel computation, parallel algorithms, synchronization, parallel languages, data and functional parallelism, parallel performance analysis, popular interfaces, and parallel debugging.
 Students will gain experience in parallelization of sequential algorithms and implementation of parallel algorithms.
 (Same as CSE 451.)